 - Pat dry.

-- Continue drawing with wax, dipping in water + vinegar, and dipping in dye for the remaining colors.
+- Continue drawing with wax and dipping in dye for the remaining colors.
 Start with the LIGHTEST colors and end with the DARKEST colors.

 - When you’re finished, hold the egg next to the flame to melt the wax and gently wipe it off with a paper towel.